-Browse to the directory where the SCOPE example database is stored (SCOPE EXAMPLE DATABASE VER 2.1 175 VER1.6.FPA) (Note: the example database is under the directory where SCOPE was installed typically C:\Program Files\Total Metrics\Scope).
+Browse to the directory where the SCOPE example database is stored (e.g. SCOPE EXAMPLE DATABASE VER 4.0 205.FPA) (Note: the example database is under the directory where SCOPE was installed typically C:\Program Files\Total MetricsSCOPE).
 To open, either 'double-click' or select Open.

-The List of Applications stored on this database is displayed.
-Select the + icon to display the releases stored for the Application with the name "Assignment Management System - Example Counts Here".
+The Application List is displayed.
+Select the [+] icon to display the releases stored for the Application with the name "AMS - View Example Counts".